-Make an appointment to see your doctor or a physiotherapist If your shoulder pain lasts more than a few weeks or is affecting your everyday life.
+Make an appointment to see your doctor or a physiotherapist if your shoulder pain lasts more than a few weeks or is affecting your everyday life.

-They may also ask you to carry out certain movements with your arms, hands and shoulders.
-In some cases, they may suggest further tests including:
+They will carry out a thorough physical examination and may also ask you to carry out certain movements with your arms, hands and shoulders.
+This will help them determine what kind of shoulder impingement you have based on criteria including:

 Causes of shoulder impingement include:

 Treatments for shoulder impingement will vary depending on how serious it is.

 Avoid things that cause your pain for a few days or weeks eg anything that involves repeatedly lifting your arms above your head, such as swimming or tennis.
 This is called activity modification.

 Before you resume these particular activities, get advice from your GP or physiotherapist.
 However, do not stop moving your arm altogether and avoid wearing a sling.
 Try to complete your usual daily activities as much as you can to prevent your shoulder from becoming stiff and weak.

 You can also try applying ice packs (or a bag of frozen peas wrapped in a tea towel) for up to 20 minutes several times a day.
 This will help reduce your pain and any swelling.